Is In-Context Learning Learning?: Discussion

-This is supported by our ablation studies.
-In the limit, accuracies were similar regardless of language and exemplar distributions, provided that these remained fixed.
-The `in the limit' statement indicates that \textbf{ICL can learn the \textit{observed} $\P$, rather than being able to generalise}.
-This is also supported by the fact that fully randomised exemplars had lower accuracy than both the shuffled and unshuffled settings, where the observed $\P$ did not change, and could be explained as a manifestation of the bias-variance tradeoff.
-Moreover, the randomised labels baseline had lower $\delta$ slopes, indicating that \textbf{OOD brittleness is very dependent on ICL overfocusing on spurious features}.
-This is especially visible in CoT, which had consistently negative shot slopes across all variations of $\P$.
-Indeed, in terms of natural-language dependence, description-based prompts had the best \textit{peak} accuracy, although in the limit word salad reached equivalence with the baselines.
-Although SoT appeared detrimental to accuracy, some LLMs were able to reach above-random performance.
-Both suggest that \textbf{autoregression can distinguish data features from lexical relations, but cannot fully identify feature relations within the exemplars}.
+Indeed, in the limit, accuracies were similar regardless of language and exemplar distributions, provided that they remained fixed.
+Hence \textbf{ICL learns the \textit{observed} $\P$, rather than fully generalising to the \textit{unseeen} $\Q$}, since the fully randomised exemplars had lower accuracy than both the shuffled and unshuffled settings.
+Remark that the observed $\P$ did not change, and this phenomenon also could be explained as a manifestation of the bias-variance tradeoff.
+Given that the randomised labels baseline had lower $\delta$ slopes, \textbf{OOD brittleness is very dependent on ICL overfocusing on spurious features}.
+This is especially visible in CoT, which had consistently negative $\delta$ slopes across all variations of $\P$.
+While description-based prompts had the best \textit{peak} accuracy, in the limit word salad reached equivalence with them.
+In SoT, some LLMs were still able to reach above-random scores in spite of the constant randomisation.
+This means that \textbf{autoregression can distinguish data features from lexical relations, but cannot fully identify \textit{feature} relations within the data}.
+It also empirically confirms the remarks from \eqref{iclclassifiergood} that $p$'s contribution vanishes in the limit.